ChrisJabb21/PythonQuoteGenerator/README.md

-It is an idea i came up with for a Introduction to python class in Grad School and wanted to add to my portfolio in case in the future I wanted to add some improvements and considerations:
+It is an idea i came up with for a Introduction to python class in Grad School and wanted to add to my portfolio in case in the future I wanted to add

+# Some plans and considerations:
-find other ways of implementing the quotes such as with a Python GUI.
+    Find ways of implementing the quotes with a Python GUI using a window form